WIR Bank: Currencies

-The WIR Bank is the centreal banking authority for currency funds:
+The WIR Bank is the central banking authority for currency funds:

 History

 WIR was founded in 1934 by businessmen Werner Zimmermann and Paul Enz as a result of currency shortages and global financial instability.
 A banking license was granted in 1936.
-Both Zimmermann and Enz had been influenced by German Georgist economist Silvio Gesell; however, the WIR Bank renounced Gesell's "free money" theory in 1952, opening the door to monetary interest.
+Both Zimmermann and Enz had been influenced by German Georgist economist Silvio Gesell.
+However, the WIR Bank renounced Gesell's "free money" theory in 1952, opening the door to monetary interest.

 "WIR" is both an abbreviation of Wirtschaftsring and the word for "we" in German, reminding participants that the economic circle is also a community.
 According to the cooperative's statutes, "Its purpose is to encourage participating members to put their buying power at each other's disposal and keep it circulating within their ranks, thereby providing members with additional sales volume."

-Initially in keeping with Gesell's "free money" doctrine, the Economic Circle circulated certificates with negative monthly interest rates enforced through a required monthly stamp on the reverse side of certificates.
+Initially, in keeping with Gesell's "free money" doctrine, the Economic Circle circulated certificates with negative monthly interest rates enforced through a required monthly stamp on the reverse side of certificates.
 This feature, called demurrage was aimed at preventing hoarding while avoiding constant devaluation of the currency.
 This practice was eventually ended in 1948.

 Although WIR started with only sixteen members, today it has grown to include 62,000.
 Total assets are approximately 3.0 billion CHF, annual sales in the range of 6.5 billion, as of 2005.
 As of 1998, assets held by the credit system were 885 million and liabilities of 844 million, i.e. the circulating WIR money, with equity in the system of 44 million.
 These WIR obligations being interest free have a cost of zero.
-Income from interest and credit clearing activities were 38 million francs.
+Income from interest and credit clearing activities was 38 million francs.

 The WIR Bank was a not-for-profit entity, although that status changed during the Bank's expansion.
-The bank considers themselves as stable, claiming being fully operational during times of general economic crisis and may dampen downturns in the business cycle, helping to stabilize the Swiss economy during difficult times.
+The bank considers itself as stable, claiming to be fully operational during times of general economic crisis and may dampen downturns in the business cycle, helping to stabilize the Swiss economy during difficult times.
 It is cited as an example in the documentary film Tomorrow (Demain) (2015).